stake-house/DecentralizedGraffitiDrawing/README.md

 - [Teku](https://docs.teku.consensys.net/en/latest/Reference/CLI/CLI-Syntax/#validators-graffiti-file):
   `teku vc --validators-graffiti-file=/path/to/your/graffiti.txt`
 - [Nimbus](https://nimbus.guide/api.html#introduction): `nimbus_beacon_node --rpc`

+### Contributing
+If you find any issues or want to help developing this tool, you can open an issue.
+Also, feel free to contact me for feedback.

 ### Disclaimer
   In theory, it shouldn't be possible for this script to interrupt your staking performance, but I won't promise that.
 Use at your own risk.